hritvik-soni/API-WIZ-Assignment-Social-Media/README.md

 1. Clone the repository.
 2. Set up Database.
 3. Run the project.
-4. User Postman for testing.
+4. Use Postman for testing.

 Happy coding!